SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/data_description.rst

 ^^^^^^^^^

-The pipeline first determines the maximum and minimum wavelengths and spatial offsets present in all input files, from all dither positions for the observation.
+The pipeline first determines the maximum and minimum wavelengths and spatial offsets present in all input files by projecting all dither positions for the observation into a common world coordinate system (WCS) reference frame.
 For OTF data, the scan positions for each ramp in each input file are also considered.
 The full range of sky positions and wavelengths observed sets the range of the output grid.